MichaelSasser/wordlist-dedup/README.md

 I tried to deduplicate lines of a huge wordlist (>80 GB) with GNU/coreutils `uniq`.
 First everything seemed to be hunky dory.
 Before I deleted the original file I spotted the size of the deduplicated.
 It was about half of the original.
-In the firsthand I suspected about 5 % duplicates duplicates.
+In the firsthand I suspected about 5 % duplicates.

 To check this, I wrote a program to count the duplicates and Bingo!
 The original file had just a smidgen over 3 % of duplicates.